Recovery after training: The best supplements

 • Proteins (whey protein or plant-based alternatives) – ideally within 30 minutes

-• Quickly available carbohydrates for glycogen replenishment
+• Fast-acting carbohydrates for glycogen replenishment

-• L-Glutamine for immediate support of muscle repair
+• L-glutamine for immediate support of muscle repair

 Before going to bed: